Market Overview

 In our Research Brief, Madison Advisors shares the challenges, strategy and market technology relating to preference management for multi-channel communications.

-Utilization of Robotic Process Automation (RPA) for Inbound Mail (2017)
+Utilization of Robotic Process Automation (RPA) for Inbound Mail, October 2017

 Robotic process automation (RPA) is rapidly becoming a necessary tool for enterprises and service providers to streamline document workflows, manage quality and reduce processing costs.
 As outlined by the Institute for Robotic Process Automation (IPRA), “Robotic process automation (RPA) is the application of technology that allows employees in a company to configure computer software or a “robot” to capture and interpret existing applications for processing a transaction, manipulating data, triggering responses and communicating with other digital systems.”